mergesort/GenericCells/README.md

 pod 'GenericCells'
 ```

-Or install it manually by downloading `GenericTableCell.swift`, `GenericCollectionCell.swift`, and `ReusableView.swift`, and dropping it in your project.
+Or install it manually by downloading `GenericTableCell.swift`, `GenericCollectionCell.swift`, `GenericCollectionReusableView.swift`, and `ReusableView.swift`, and dropping it in your project.

 ## About me